By Brandon Thompson

 Physical Description

 Colobus monkeys are medium-sized, arboreal monkeys with slender bodies and long tails.
 The five recognized species of Colobus share the following characteristics: a reduced thumb, prominent rump callosities, and a complex stomach which aids in the digestion of cellulose.
 Angolan colobus monkeys have long, silky hair.
 They are black with a white brow band, cheeks, and throat.
 They have long-haired white epaulettes on the shoulders and the lower half of the tail is white.
 The tail length is 706 mm for females and 829 mm for males and head and body length ranges from 490 to 680 mm.
 Mass varies between 6 and 11.4 kg, with males slightly larger than females.
 Young are born completely white and begin changing to their adult pelage at about three months of age (Rowe, 1996; Grzimek, 1990; Wisconsin Primate Research Center, 2000).
-(Grzimek, 1988; Rowe, 1996; Wisconsin Primate Research Center and April 12, 2000)
+(Grzimek, 1988; Rowe, 1996; Wisconsin Primate Research Center, April 12, 2000)

 Reproduction